 "Through an online website, Mr. Pinedo sold bank information which allowed individuals to fraudulently verify and establish accounts with online financial institutions.
 Doing so was a mistake, and Mr. Pinedo has accepted full responsibility for his actions," the statement to CNN said.
 "However, Mr. Pinedo had absolutely no knowledge of the identities and motivations of any of the purchasers of the information he provided.
 To the extent that Mr. Pinedo's actions assisted any individuals, including foreign nationals, from interfering in the American presidential election was done completely without his knowledge or understanding."

-The Russians opened 14 PayPal accounts with stolen identifies of people in the United States, according to the separate indictment.
+The Russians opened 14 PayPal accounts with stolen identities of people in the United States, according to the separate indictment.

 Pinedo's service, called Auction Essistance, charged $35 to assist customers who have been banned from PayPal as well as eBay and Amazon.